DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world4.md

 and flowing down, from her collarbone, around her abundant bosom.
 What a <span title="Doesn't say it directly, but I think it is more fitting. jp. 扇情的">erotic</span> view.

-_This is bad_
+_This is bad._

-_Probably not good for my <span title="Pretty sure it is actually good">mental health</span>_
+_Probably not good for my <span title="Pretty sure it is actually good">mental health</span>._

-As he told her, Rinne were covering herself in towel.
+As he told her, Rinne was covering herself in towel.
 But even so, there was urgent problem that made Rinne running in panic and her towel started slipping.

 "Oh, Kai what is it?
 Hey, look here."